 The load cell battery and antenna at the EL crane were replaced, but now the load cell needs to be recalibrated.
 A2B is also non-functional.

-The Speedwagon generator continues to encounter rotor lock shutdown faults.
+The Speedwagon generator continues to occasionally encounter rotor lock shutdown faults.
 This is likely due to a bad starter solenoid.

 The rail cart axles are badly corroded and may need replacement soon.